握りをとことん楽しむもよし、

 ≪Cancellation Policy≫

-will incur the full price of the omakase menu.
+business day prior to the reservation will incur the full price of the omakase menu.

-● In the event of restaurant closure for one or more consecutive days, should you
+In the event of restaurant closure for one or more consecutive days, should you fail to provide cancellation at least one business day in advance, you will be charged for the full omakase menu.

-fail to provide cancellation at least one business day in advance, you will
+In the event of restaurant closure for one or more consecutive days, should you fail to provide cancellation at least four business day in advance, you will be charged for the full omakase menu.

-be charged for the full omakase menu.
+Any same-day cancellation will be charged the full omakase menu price.

 Location